<

 false

-If true, the button is hidden after expanding the content, avoiding unnecessary interface elements.
+If true, the button is hidden after expanding the content, reducing unnecessary interface elements.

 disableCollapse